OWASP/samm/Current Releases/head/core/verification/v-security-testing.md

 Penetration testing cases include both application-specific tests to check soundness of business logic and common vulnerability tests to check the design and implementation.
 Once specified, security-savvy quality assurance or development staff can execute security test cases.
 The central software security group monitors first-time execution of security test cases for a project team to assist and coach the team security champions.

 Prior to release or deployment, stakeholders review results of security tests and accept the risks indicated by failing security tests at release time.
 Establish a concrete timeline to address the gaps over time.
-Spread the knowledge of manual security testing and the results across the development team to improve security knowledge and awareness inside the organisation.
+Spread the knowledge of manual security testing and the results across the development team to improve security knowledge and awareness inside the organization.

 ### Maturity Questions
-#### Q 1
-#### Is manual penetration testing performed on high risk projects prior to release (both statis and dynamic)?

-**Answer Options**

-- No
-- Yes, a small percentage are/do
-- Yes, at least half of them are/do
-- Yes, the majority of them are/do

-### Quality Indicators
+{{< questions "Security Testing" "B" 2 >}}

 <!--